Tucker’s heart sank. She had a good lead on them, and she never slowed down.

 He hit the Bluetooth in his helmet and called Brad who informed him that “She has the tracker in her purse, and of course her cell phone.
 She is heading straight home.”

 “Keep me updated.”

 His next call was to Boss.
 Boss started right in, “That crazy girl is heading straight back for the bee hive.
-You sure picked a wild one with her.
-I sure hope you’ll find a way to tame her” he finished with a chuckle.
+You sure picked a wild one.
+I hope you’ll find a way to tame her” he finished with a chuckle.

 Tucker was in love with that girl.
 He didn’t want to tame her, he wanted to help her reach her dreams.
-He wanted to keep her safe, especially right now.
+He wanted her to safety reach for her dreams, especially right now.

 He kept his bike maxed out until he hit the city limits.
 He knew she had stopped a block behind his gym, and he headed straight there.
 He found the Durango, but it was empty.
 Then he noticed the Monster’s sedan, and his heart sank.

 He jumped off his bike and tried to look for clues.
 He looked first in the Durango.
 Her purse was tucked under the seat, the gun was missing.
 Good, hopefully she has some protection.